SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 ### Options before posting a payment

-All valid options when posting in a payment with operation equal to Purchase, are described in [the technical reference][swish-payments-purchase].
+All valid options when posting in a payment with operation equal to Purchase.

 #### General